FabianRei/better_openslide_web_app/README.md

-This repository aims to improve the functionality of open-slide's example web application
+This repository aims to improve the functionality of open-slide's example web application <br>
 WARNING: This repository is quite hacky and the code isn't pretty.
 It seems to work, though.

 Added functionality: